NYC Mom Found Dead In Blood-Soaked Hockey Bag Was Stabbed Nearly 60 Times, Autopsy Finds

 Gaal wasn’t carrying identification, but a blood trail led back to the Tudor-style house in the gated community of Forest Park where the family had lived for about nine years, authorities said.

-Investigators reportedly found surveillance video showing someone carrying the bag down the street from the basement.
+Investigators reportedly found surveillance video showing someone lugging the bag down the street from the basement.

 Authorities said they don’t believe the blonde Hungarian immigrant was sexually abused.
 They haven’t yet said whether any suspects have been arrested or identified, nor have they suggested a motive.